-- 1. User Interface-Information of relevance to the general end-user. - 2.
+- 1. User Interface-Information of relevance to general end-users. - 2.
 System Management-Information of relevance to system managers.

 When a subject is large enough (e.g., Signon/Security), separate chapters are devoted to the "User Interface" and "System Management" topics.
 In other cases, where the subject matter is smaller (e.g., the discussion of the Browser device), the two divisions of audience are contained entirely within a chapter or sub-chapter.